 Republican Presidential Primaries The Republican Primary season was already well underway.
 Before a single caucus or vote, though, we pretty much knew that Mitt Romney would win the nomination.
 He had the entire Republican establishment behind him, including true conservatives who wanted a “safe” candidate.
 We know how that worked out.
 What might have been had a strong conservative emerged in 2011?
 What if someone without baggage had prepared years in advance for a run against the weakened, staggering Obama?

 In 2008, we heard all about the youth movement for Obama.
 We heard that the enormous Millennial Generation, born between 1982 and 2001, would destroy the GOP and everything America once stood for–like jobs, family, faith, and hard work.
 And when Obama won, many believed the tales of the Obama Youth.
 But many were wrong.
 Voters under 30 have had it with vague promises and glittering bullshit from that punk from Chicago.

 Okay, Santorum and Gingrich didn’t get a bump out of their debates over the weekend.
 More like the bump got them.
 And Ron Paul did way better than I expected.
 Congratulations to Dr. Paul and Mitt.
 I still think my Saturday night post accurately reflected the national impressions, though.
-That’s backed up by this CBS News poll that shows Republicans believe Santorum most closely shares their values, _but_—and this is a J Lo but—they believe Romney is more electable.
+That’s backed up by this CBS News poll that shows Republicans believe Santorum most closely shares their values, but—and this is a J Lo but—they believe Romney is more electable.

 It’s 2011.
 The Tea Party movement is almost two years old.
 Two years after the Boston Tea party, the Revolutionary War was well underway.
 In April, 1775, British Lieutenant General Gage sent troops to Concord, Massachusetts, to seize a garrison held by revolutionaries.
 It didn’t go so well for the Brits.
 By 1776, the Continental Congress declared our independence from Great Britain citing human rights.
 With words that echo through the centuries, we declared that human beings have certain rights, and:

 Conservatives (tea party, et al) and Republicans better learn to get along.
 Quickly.
 Just as quickly, the two need to recruit, vet, and prep some A-list candidates.
 Candidates for offices from President down to school boards.
 That’s because the winners in 2012 will either belong to a conservative coalition or the most radical elements of the Democrat Party.
 Here’s why.
 Pollster Frank Luntz points out in today’s Washington Post that the largest ideological faction in the United States is the combination of GOP plus tea partiers: